This post is about an interesting place you can look for “suspects” when you are prospecting.

 If you keep in touch consistently and are a helpful resource, you will be in “position A” when a trigger event occurs at one of these accounts.
 If the trigger event is in an area where your product or service can help, you will be in like Flynn.

-When you’re dropped into a new sales job or territory, I believe your best chance of survival is to intelligently leverage all the relationships you can muster.
+I believe your best chance of survival in sales is to intelligently leverage all the relationships you can muster.
 Don’t overlook your company’s CRM system in this pursuit.
 It may be messy and it may be dusty, but under all that muck there may be some golden opportunities.